cantide5ga/pluto-rd/README.md

 Hit the ground running by using Typescript with its JSX support.
 Both completely optional.
 If you prefer vanilla Javascript, have a look at the reference folder used by the demo.

 ### Connectors
-Pluto Rd is isolated and very losely coupled, having no opinions on the details of it's sources and connects to data via an apptly named **connector**.
+Pluto Rd is isolated and very loosely coupled, having no opinions on the details of it's sources and connects to data via an aptly named **connector**.
 Reasonably, however, Pluto Rd does have an expectation for how the data it uses is structured.

 Lib consumers will implement a driver to return Entries and Keywords (call a database, pull from file system, static code, whatever!).
 The driver would be responsible for mapping to the canonical structures.